rhadp/automotive-image-builder/README.md

  $ air  output/qcow2/disk.qcow2
 ```

-Note: When you run `aib build`, it's helpful and time-saving
+Note: When you run `aib-dev build`, it's helpful and time-saving
 to pass the option `--build-dir some/dir`, which stores intermediate data, such as downloaded
 RPMs between runs.